the-teachingRSE-project/competencies/competencies.md

     An RSE team might have established practices, workflows and policies at hand to routinely publish software.& As with individual (local) developer.&
     As with individual (RSE Team).&
-    The organization should raise awareness about software as publishable scientific output, provide recommendations and checklists to support software-publications and have legal experts in place to deal with complex cases.
+    The organisation should raise awareness about software as publishable scientific output, provide recommendations and checklists to support software-publications and have legal experts in place to deal with complex cases.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     DOMREP&